 Address: 300 Blackwell St, American Tobacco, Durham, NC 27701

 Website: American Tobacco Historic District

 With 250 individual animals from 21 different species, the Duke Lemur Center has the largest collection of lemurs anywhere in the world outside of Madagascar, their original home.
-It is a very popular attraction for families and general visitors, who wish to get a deeper appreciation of biodiversity and an understanding of the power of scientific discovery.
+It is a very popular place to visit in Durham, NC, for families and general visitors who wish to get a deeper appreciation of biodiversity and an understanding of the power of scientific discovery.
 Visits are with previous reservation only, and the center offers three different tour options that accommodate different ages, interest levels and budgets.

 Duke Lemur Center

 Website: Duke Lemur Center

 Another of Durham’s historic places, that is a great example of urban revitalization, is Brightleaf District.
 It is anchored by two warehouses that were built in the early 20th century, as part of an aggressive building campaign by the American Tobacco Company and were used for storing, aging, and fermenting tobacco, during cigarette manufacturing.
 Nowadays, visitors can find some of the region’s most noted and acclaimed restaurants and retailers there.